Benchmarking Time Series Foundation Models for Short-Term Household Electricity Load Forecasting: Method and Data

 Figure \ref{fig:eda_2_timeserie.png} depicts the median consumption per hour over all days for each dataset.
 The time series show an increase in electricity usage during the morning hours, a slight increase in Lower Saxony and a decrease in the rest in the afternoon, a strong rise in the evening hours for all datasets, and a sharp fall during the night hours.

 Figure \ref{fig:eda_4_timeserie.png} shows the median consumption per hour in the different months of the year.
 There is a clear reduction in consumption from spring to fall in comparison to the winter months.
-This change is very apparent in the Southern Germany and East Midlands datasets, and less visible in Lower Saxony and Lothian.
+This change is very apparent in the Southern Germany and REFIT datasets, and less visible in the Lower Saxony and IDEAL dataset.

 It is important to consider that the datasets contain distinct numbers of households and different household characteristics, such as size, number of occupants, energy needs, the presence or absence of PV installations, and sometimes the use of heat pumps for heating.
 This last point could explain why the consumption in some datasets differs from the rest and is more nuanced by the seasons.
 The focus of this study is not to explain the causes of the differences in the datasets, but to use them to compare the models.
-Such heterogeneous datasets represent a realistic view of energy consumption modeling challenges, where the DSOs have insights into the energy demand causes in individual households.
+Such heterogeneous datasets represent a realistic view of energy consumption modeling challenges, where the DSOs have no insights into the energy demand causes in individual households.

-The datasets have individual missing values between two measurements or, in the case of the Lower Saxony and East Midlands datasets, up to weeks-long gaps.
-The reasons given in the datasets' descriptions are technical failures of the data logger, Internet outages, conversion work \cite{Schlemminger2022}, failed radio transmissions, and problems in daylight savings time transitions \cite{opendata2020}.
+The datasets have individual missing values between two measurements or, in the case of the Lower Saxony and REFIT datasets, up to weeks-long gaps.
+The reasons given in the datasets' descriptions are technical failures of the data logger, Internet outages, conversion work \cite{Schlemminger2022}, failed radio transmissions, and problems in daylight savings time transitions \cite{OPSD_2020}.

-Several data exploration results need to be considered for the preprocessing and modeling: \begin{itemize} \item the time series have seasonal and cyclical components and are non-stationary. \item the time series show a similar cyclical pattern, with high autocorrelation in 24-hour lags. \item the datasets represent different data distributions. \item the Lower Saxony and East Midlands dataset has long gaps in the measurements. \item the household measurements start and end at different times. \end{itemize}
+Several data exploration results need to be considered for the preprocessing and modeling: \begin{itemize} \item the time series have seasonal and cyclical components and are non-stationary. \item the time series show a similar cyclical pattern, with high autocorrelation in 24-hour lags. \item the datasets represent different data distributions. \item the Lower Saxony and REFIT dataset has long gaps in the measurements. \item the household measurements start and end at different times. \end{itemize}